Experimental investigation of the role of spatial correlations in optical integration with heralded single photons: DQC1 and spatial correlations

-A controlled operation is realized on a density matrix implemented by an SLM, and the qubit entangles with the spatial degrees of freedom of the modulated light, so that the density matrix for the photonic state is given by \cite{lemos14}:
+The polarization and spatial degrees of freedom of the modulated light are entangled, such that the reduced density matrix of the qubit, which is obtained by tracing out the spatial degree of freedom, is given by \cite{meyll15}: